BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 Nm: To have not acted out of it, so that you are not gripped by lust.
-And in that frame of mind, you can contemplate - contemplate the *asubha*, contemplate the danger, all of these things.
+And in that frame of mind, you can contemplate - contemplate the
+<span lang="pi">*asubha*</span>, contemplate the danger, all of these
+things.
 Then when the ‘activated’ lust comes back, you wouldn’t need to be asking “oh, what do I do now?”
 Because if you had sufficiently contemplated the nature of that which is lustful, it will be implicit in that lust.

 So that which was lustful comes now with an even richer background of “unattractive” because that is what you have been cultivating.
 It’s